rxhernandez/SISR/README.md

 ## How to use
 ----------------

-- **Note:** The ./install.sh script will create a virtual environment in the python_venvs directory.
+- **Note:** The ./install.sh script will create a conda virtual environment.
 If you have a different directory structure, please modify the script accordingly.
 - **Note:** The ./install.sh script includes a unittest verification step.
 If you want to skip this step, you can comment out the line that runs the unittests in the script.
 - **Note:** The ./install.sh script will install the required packages in the virtual environment.
 It will not install them globally.
-- **Note:** The code is designed to run on Python 3.8 or higher.
+- **Note:** The code is designed to run on Python 3.9 or higher.
 It has not been tested on Python 2.x.
 - **Note:** The code is designed to run on Linux and MacOS.
 It has not been tested on Windows.

 - ### Clone SISR